 Olive bread has its origins from Greece and the mediterranean, and therefore spelt or a very similar grain would more accurately have been used in making olive bread.

-I am sceptical always, when I see olive bread made with highly processed white flour.
-Spelt flour has a nutty slightly sweet flour, it is much easier to work with than say wholemeal flour and goes well with the equally very greek kalamata olives and garlic.
+This bread is made from a combination of Organic Plain Flour and Wholemeal Spelt flour.
+The spelt has a nutty slightly sweet flour, is much easier to work with than wholemeal flour due to the fact it doesn’t need as much kneading as regular flour and goes well with the equally very greek kalamata olives and onion.

-It lost its popularity during the turn of the century, but has re-gained popularity due to its strong nutritional profile.
+Spelt lost its popularity during the turn of the century but has re-gained popularity due to its strong nutritional profile.

 Treasure this recipe, as once you become accustomed to making it, it will frequent your kitchen table.

-You could substitute with wholemeal flour, but will require much more effort to work with ( more kneading ) will be more dense and you will loose that nutty, sweet taste.
+You could substitute with wholemeal flour, but will require much more effort to work with (more kneading, and possibly a little extra liquid) will be denser and you will lose that nutty, sweet taste.

-I have always used Kalamata olives for this bread, as their distinct flavour works well with the Spanish onions and garlic.
+I have always used Kalamata olives for this bread, as their distinct flavour works well with the Spanish onions.

 1 packet, 7 grams dried yeast.